vankessel/vankessel.github.io/_drafts/intro-to-neural-networks-1.md

 The most essential part of any network is a neuron.
 A neuron consists of inputs, weights, a bias, and an activation function.

-{% include image.html url="/assets/images/nn_neuron.svg" desc="A diagram of a standard neuron.
-Notation consistent with <a href='http://neuralnetworksanddeeplearning.com/chap2.html'>this tutorial</a>." %}
+{% include image.html url="/assets/images/nn_model.png" desc="A diagram of the inner workings of a standard neuron.
+I will be using a slightly different notation consistent with <a href='http://neuralnetworksanddeeplearning.com/chap2.html'>this tutorial</a>." %}

 $$
 \begin{split}